jasontoups-dfinity/react-component-library/memory-bank/official-documentation/shadcn.md

 - [Radix UI Documentation](https://www.radix-ui.com/)
 - [Tailwind CSS Documentation](https://tailwindcss.com/docs)

-This documentation provides a quick reference for ShadCN UI components and patterns that are most relevant to our React Playground template.
+This documentation provides a quick reference for ShadCN UI components and patterns that are most relevant to our React Component Library template.